alar0330/bedrock-bencher/README.md

 ## Features

 - **JSONL Dataset Support**: Load datasets with prompts and ground truth responses
+- **Multi-Modal Embeddings**: Generate text and image embeddings with Titan, Nova, and Cohere models
 - **Concurrent Processing**: Evaluate multiple prompts simultaneously for faster benchmarking
-- **Amazon Bedrock Integration**: Native support for all Bedrock models via Converse API
+- **Amazon Bedrock Integration**: Native support for all Bedrock models via Converse API and InvokeModel API
 - **Robust Error Handling**: Exponential backoff retry logic for API throttling and errors
 - **Human-Readable Organization**: Experiments and runs use descriptive folder names with timestamps
 - **Custom Run Names**: Name your benchmark runs for easy identification and comparison